tadghh/tadghh/README.md

 </div>

 <span align="center">
 Currently in my final year of the Business Information Tech program at Red River College.
-I'm always looking to work on projects and help others learn.
-My goal is to develop guides and tools that younger programmers can understand and utilize to help them grow their skills.
+My goal is to live a life of learning, while also helping others.
+My journey in the tech sector started in Grade 6 where I was creating Bash scripts to open all the programs on my friends computers at school.
+In the area of Information Technology my experience is focused on hardware and software development, while producing clean and performant solutions.
+I try to make accesible guides and tools that novice programmers can understand and utilize to help them grow their skills.
 </span>

 <h2 align="center"> Skills </h2>